remy/cssprefix/README.md

 - Parse HTML, CSS, @imports, etc to find all CSS embedded in document (note: [I've done this before](https://github.com/remy/inliner))
 - Parse CSS to process properties used (either's Zakas' [CSS lint]() parser or  [Lea Verou's -prefix-free](http://leaverou.github.com/prefixfree/) might have this already)
 - Have a converter library to go from CSS property to all fallbacks required. *Question* maybe this could also use a minimum browser support flag - such as supporting IE8 would require filters for opacity...maybe not worth it?
+- Site design - something clear, simple and to the point.

 # Tool integration